ibm-cloud-docs/databases-for-postgresql/howto-pgaudit.md

 ## Event types
 {: #event-types}

 Session logging is configured per event type.
 The supported event types across all versions are:

 * FUNCTION
 * ROLE
 * DDL
 * MISC
 * MISC_SET (this additional type is only supported in PostgreSQL 12 or greater)

-Further details of these event types and what they log are [documented here](https://github.com/pgaudit/pgaudit/blob/master/README.md#pgauditlog){: .external}.
+For more information, see [pgaudit](https://github.com/pgaudit/pgaudit/blob/master/README.md#pgauditlog){: .external}.

 ## Enabling pgAudit session logging